-This decision is written based on the Application for Dispute Resolution, evidence, and submissions provided by the landlord on September 9, 2021.
+This decision is written based on the Application for Dispute Resolution, evidence, and submissions provided by the landlord on May 16, 2022.

-The landlord submitted a signed Proof of Service Notice of Direct Request Proceeding which declares that on September 24, 2021, the landlord sent the tenant the Notice of Dispute Resolution Proceeding - Direct Request by registered mail to the rental unit.
-The landlord provided a copy of the Canada Post receipt containing the tracking number to confirm this mailing.
+The landlord submitted a signed Proof of Service Notice of Direct Request Proceeding which declares that on June 10, 2022, the landlord sent the tenant the Notice of Dispute Resolution Proceeding - Direct Request by registered mail to the rental unit.
+The landlord provided a copy of the Canada Post receipt containing the tracking number to confirm this mailing in fact took place on June 3, 2022.

-Based on the written submissions of the landlord and in accordance with sections 89 and 90 of the Act, I find that the Direct Request Proceeding documents were served on September 24, 2021 and are deemed to have been received by the tenant on September 29, 2021, the fifth day after their registered mailing.
+Based on the written submissions of the landlord and in accordance with sections 89 and 90 of the Act, I find that the Direct Request Proceeding documents were served on June 3, 2022 and are deemed to have been received by the tenant on June 8, 2022, the fifth day after their registered mailing.